-Michael Levy ceased to be a Director of the Company on 22 January 2020.
+Richard Last resigned as a Director of the Company on 29 September 2020.

 Except as disclosed in note 23 to the financial statements none of the Directors had an interest in any contracts with the Company or its subsidiaries during the year.